vincentvinh/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-implementing-widgets-and-widget-plugins.md

 In the target widget module (MyWidget in the examples), you can implement the widget plugin.
 Extend your plugin from `\Spryker\Yves\Kernel\Widget\AbstractWidgetPlugin` and implement the following methods:

-* `getName()` - returns the name of the widget as it's used in the template.
+* `getName()`—returns the name of the widget as it's used in the template.
 Most cases you can return `static::NAME;` in the method when the name is defined in the interface.
-* `getTemplate()` - returns the template file path to renter the widget.
+* `getTemplate()`—returns the template file path to renter the widget.
-* `initialize()` - initializes the rendering of the widget template, by processing the input parameters and providing parameters for the template to be rendered.
+* `initialize()`—initializes the rendering of the widget template, by processing the input parameters and providing parameters for the template to be rendered.
 Also, sub-widgets can be registered here.

 {% info_block infoBox "Info" %}